 Due to unfortunate circumstances, families might find themselves under severe financial strain and unable to afford or pay tuition fees.
 While every effort should be made to meet financial obligations, sometimes this could still be beyond the means of a family.
 A scholarship programme has been established for families to apply if they can demonstrate that they have no abilities to pay all or part of their child's tuition and, as a result, they would have to withdraw their child.
-Scholarships are at the discretion of the Board of Directors and can be for any percentage on the amount owed.
+Scholarships are at the discretion of the Board of Directors and can be for any percentage of the amount owed.
 Scholarships are also time-dependent and should not extend beyond the end of a school year.
-Parents should contact the accounts department or the head of school to request access to the online application process.
+Parents should contact the accounts department or the Head of School to request access to the online application process.
+See Appendix Six for the school fee structure.

-New Admissions Placement
+New Student Admissions